 Thank you for stopping by and not just scrolling past this article.
-I’d like to say that you are more valuable and important than you realize.
+I’d like to say that you are more valuable and important than you realise.
 I hope you are appreciated by your fellow colleagues and bosses!

 Why is Appreciation Important?